Surfing-Chef/Underscores-Boilerplate-1.0/README.md

 ```console
 theme\root\directory> npm install --save-dev grunt
 ```
 I usually note errors and warnings while installing each depenent and will update appropriately to ensure proper execution at project runtime.
 This install process will create a new folder called **node_modules** which contains the necessary package file for the dependents.
 The nice thing about installing the packages this way is that *_npm_* will write code to the *_package.json_* file rather than manually writing the code.
 The alternative is adding the dependents manually to the *_package.json_* and installing them all at once.
-This latter method may increase the chances of coding error.
+Note that this latter method may increase the chances of coding error.
 ```console
 theme\root\directory> npm install
 ```